 5.2.8 Prior to returning to your studies, you should make contact with your supervisor to discuss how your return will be managed.

 5.2.9 We do not expect you to work during an interruption and an interruption of study should never be used as an extension to allow you further time to complete your work.

-5.3.1 For Doctoral students, the total period of interruption permitted across the full period of studies will not normally exceed 12 months.
+5.3.1 For Doctoral students, which includes Professional Doctorates where there is a taught element, the total period of interruption permitted across the full period of studies will not normally exceed 12 months.
 In extreme circumstances, we may allow a maximum of 24 months.

 5.3.2 For Master’s students, the total period of interruption permitted across the full period of studies will not normally exceed for months.
 In extreme circumstances, we may allow a maximum of eight months.